ethelpruss/seamless_test/README.md

 - Renv is based on R version 4.4.2 with downgraded packages (MASS to 7.3-60.0.1, Matrix to 1.6-5 and mcgv to 1.9-1)
 - Posit connect version: 4.2.3 -- source of potential compatibility issues that are currently handled in the renv.
 - Note: Check compatibility with 4.2.3 when adding new packages, both for the package itself and dependencies.
-- Note: Running a lecture .rmd (run document in Rstudio) locally automatically regenerates the mainfest.json file for that lecture; this is how updates/changes in pakcages are recorded.
-If the local environment is not compatible with the server then keeping the mainfest version in git and discarding local changes to mainfest.json might be a workaround.
+- Note: Running a lecture .rmd (run document in Rstudio) locally automatically regenerates the manifest.json file for that lecture; this is how updates/changes in packages are recorded.
+If the local environment is not compatible with the server then keeping the manifest version in git and discarding local changes to manifest.json might be a workaround.

+## General notes

+- Note: Loading will be faster for students (and you if you do it early enough) if you set min processes to 1 or more before the start of the lecture in the relevant lecture app, but it is best to set it back to 0 after the lecture is over, so past lectures don't stay active in the background taking up RAM.
+(Content -> open lecture -> gear icon -> runtime -> min processes : 1 -> save); if students still experience slow loading you can try 2-4.
+This is basically how many processes are preheated before anyone requests them.
+4 accommodates the max amount of ~100 students.

 ## Instructions for local r environment
 How to get the same r environment: